Jake Mangum: Miami Marlins

 On December 7, 2022, Mangum was traded to the Miami Marlins as the player to be named later for the trade that sent Elieser Hernández and Jeff Brigham to the Mets.
 He was assigned to the Jacksonville Jumbo Shrimp at the beginning of the 2023 season.
 Mangum batted .298 with five home runs and 52 RBI in 119 games with Jacksonville.

 Tampa Bay Rays

 On December 8, 2023, Mangum was traded to the Tampa Bay Rays as the player to be named later for the trade that sent Vidal Bruján and Calvin Faucher to the Marlins.
 In 104 games for Durham in 2024, he batted .317/.358/.442 with six home runs, 56 RBI, and 20 stolen bases.
 On November 19, 2024, the Rays placed Mangum on the 40-man roster, protecting him from the Rule 5 draft.

 Mangum was optioned to Triple-A Durham to begin the 2025 season.
 On March 29, 2025, Mangum was promoted to the major leagues for the first time following an injury to Josh Lowe.
 On May 31, Mangum hit his first career home run, a two-run shot off of Kaleb Ort of the Houston Astros.
+He played in 118 games for Tampa Bay during his rookie campaign, hitting .296/.330/.368 with three home runs, 40 RBI, and 27 stolen bases.

+Pittsburgh Pirates

+On December 19, 2025, the Rays sent Mangum to the Pittsburgh Pirates in a three-team trade in which the Pirates also acquired Brandon Lowe and Mason Montgomery, the Astros acquired Mike Burrows, and the Rays acquired Jacob Melton and Anderson Brito.